 Sometimes some of the best seats in the house become available at the last minute, and will be reserved exclusively for Princeton University students!
 Look out for an email in the days prior to the performance to exchange your tickets for better seats, or stop by the venue box office before the performance.

 Introduced in the 2016-2017 season, Princeton University students may purchase single tickets to any of our events before they go on sale to the general public.
-To reserve seats, call the Concert Office at (609) 258-2800.
+To reserve seats for the 2018-19 season, call the Concert Office at (609) 258-2800, or download an order form and email it to us.

 - Dasha Koltunyuk, Class of 2015